-Land iguanas and flamingo lagoons are two highlights of this site.
-Feral dogs once nearly eliminated the iguanas, but the dogs were removed in 1990 and the reptiles seem to be making a comeback.
-The trail (3km: 2 miles round trip) leads through dry-zone vegetation to a small hil where the iguanas live.
-The area is home to Galapagos mockingbirds, Darwin´s finches, varieties of the endemic Opuntia and candelabra cactus, and Galapagos cotton.
-The small offshore island of Venecia is not open for landing, but land iguanas can be seen during a panga ride along its shore.
+Land iguanas and the flamingo lagoons are two of the highlights of this site.
+Feral dogs once nearly eliminated the iguanas, but the Galapagos National Park removed them in 1990, and the reptiles seem to be making a comeback.
+The trail (3km/2 miles round trip) leads through dry-zone vegetation to a small hill where the iguanas live.
+The area is home to Galapagos mockingbirds, Darwin´s finches, varieties of the endemic Opuntia and candelabra cacti, and Galapagos cotton.
+The small offshore island of Venecia is not open for landing, but land iguanas are easy to spot during the panga ride along its shore.
 These were protected as a breeding nucleus when the feral dogs threatened the main population at Dragon Hill.
-Green turtles, sharks, and rays may be spotted on the panga ride, while black-necked stilts, white cheeked pintails, and migratory shorebirds are often seen.
+Green turtles, sharks, and rays may be spotted on the panga ride, while black-necked stilts, white-cheeked pintails, and migratory shorebirds are usually present on the shoreline.